djalbat/inference/README.md

   this.forceUpdate(update);
 }
 ```
 Note that in this case the `render()` method will be called, and passed the update, in the process of re-mounting.
-It should therefore provide the new children when it receives an update.
-An interesting and frequent corner case is not returning any children *unless* an update is received.
-In this case the render method can be of the following pattern:
+It should therefore return new children when it receives an update.

+* An interesting and not infrequent corner case is not returning any children *unless* an update is received.
+In this case the `render()` method can take on the following pattern:
 ```
   render(update) {
     if (update) {